 These condensed interim consolidated financial statements include the accounts of the Company and its wholly-owned United States subsidiaries, Nevada Star Resource Corp.
 (U.S.) and MAN Alaska LLC.
 All intercompany balances and transactions have been eliminated upon consolidation.
+Nevada Star Resource Corp.
+(U.S.) was the sole member of MAN Alaska LLC until April 25, 2016, the date on which MAN Alaska LLC was cancelled.
+Results of MAN Alaska LLC up to April 25, 2016 were included in the consolidated financial statements for the year ended November 30, 2016.

-(b) Cash and cash equivalents
+(b) Cash

-Cash and cash equivalents include cash on account, demand deposits and money market investments with original maturities of three months or less that are readily convertible to known amounts of cash and are subject to insignificant changes in value.
+Cash include cash on account and demand deposits.
 Funds that are not available for use by the Company are noted as restricted.